Corsican conflict: 1990s: Internal feuds and the assassination of Claude Érignac

 The 1990s saw the FLNC organisation tear itself apart through a series of deadly internal feuds.
 Much of the reason for the splits and feuds was the political rivalries of the members within the organisation as well as personal disputes.
 In 1990, The FLNC officially split into two organizations, the FLNC-Canal Habituel (Canale Abituale, FLNC-CA) and the FLNC-Canal Historique (Canale Storicu, FLNC-CS).
 Other anti-ceasefire activists from the FLNC created a new militant group, Resistenza.
 These three groups would be the main armed forces opposing French rule in Corsica in the early 90s.
 Another Group, the National Liberation Army of Corsica (Armata di Liberazione Naziunale di a Corsica, ALNC) became active in 1989-1990, but joined the FLNC-CS after a brief armed campaign.
-Meanwhile, other small groups such as the radical anti-drug and anti-mafia “A Droga Basta” began to form, carrying out attacks and guerrilla campaigns that typically got overshadowed by the sheer scale of the FLNC’s.
+Meanwhile, other small groups such as the radical anti-drug and anti-mafia "A Droga Basta" began to form, carrying out attacks and guerrilla campaigns that typically got overshadowed by the sheer scale of the FLNC's.

 In January 1991 the FLNC-CS struck closer to the heart of the government with the kidnapping of the head of the Corsican Economic Commission, Aurélien Garcia.
 Garcia was placed on a terminal in Ajaccio to be directed back to Paris.

 On 3 January 1991, François Mitterrand and the French Communist Party began an inquiry into the political violence in Corsica after the assassination of multiple high-ranking officials in the years of 1989-1991.
 By the end of the inquiry, a new prefect, hardline French unionist Bernard Bonnet was placed in charge of Corsica.
-The government of Bonnet is regarded by many to be corrupt and dictatorial, and he is the only French prefect in history to be removed from office following an affair in which two businesses are burned down via his orders and blamed on the FLNC.
+The government of Bonnet is regarded by many to have been corrupt and dictatorial, and he is the only French prefect in history to be removed from office following an affair in which two businesses are burned down via his orders and blamed on separatist guerrillas.

-On 8 January 1991, the FLNC-CA declared a halt on military actions against the French government as the leadership took a turn to combat the ongoing civil war within the FLNC.
-In March, the FLNC-CA affirmed this position via a conference in which many members attend.
+On 8 January 1991, the FLNC-CA reaffirmed their halt on military actions against the French government as the leadership took a turn to combat the ongoing civil war within the FLNC.
+In March, the FLNC-CA affirmed this position via a conference in which many members attended.
+This caused a rift within the FLNC-CA, as many members, rallying around Habituel Léo Battesti, wanted to dissolve the FLNC-Canal Habituel and stop the violence entirely.